- Common Questions

 flutter create --androidx -t <project-type> <new-project-path>

-If your project is a module and contains a
+If your Flutter project is a module type for adding to an existing Android app, and

 module: ... androidX: true // Add this line.